richardvenneman/appsignal-docs/source/ruby/instrumentation/tagging.html.md

 title: "Tagging"
 ---

-Use the `Appsignal.tag_request` method to supply extra context on an error that is raised.
+Use the `Appsignal.tag_request` method to supply extra context on errors and performance issues.
 This can help to add information that is not already part of the request, session or environment parameters.

 You can use `Appsignal.tag_request` wherever the current request is accessible, we recommend calling it before you application code runs in the request, such